 Hello and welcome to my webpage!
-I hope you enjoy what you find here.
-In some ways this place has been given a large makeover in the last few years or so.
-To begin with it was a site about me in general, and has now transformed into a site about the best computer ever the world has seen, the Commodore 64.
+I hope you enjoy what you find here, albeit the place really, REALLY could do with a makeover.
+One that takes it away from early 2000s design!
+Some of you may not have been born when this was first made, scary.
+To begin with it was a site about me in general, and was transformed into a site about the best computer ever the world has seen, the Commodore 64.
 You can go and browse all the stuff to do with the machine from the links now nicely laid out on the left hand side of the screen.

 Perhaps over time my HTML skills will get better huh?!
 The site may look a little basic compared to some others but I don't have design packages to use and I'm coding in raw language here!
 Ancient?
 Maybe, but it's fun.
-I want to concentrate on content more than looks.
-Having said that, whilst frames are on the site to make navigation easier, I will eventually switch it over to CCS and DIVs.
-Anyhow feel free to roam the C64 land and have a look around.
-Hopefully there will be regular updates in the future with more things added to the C64 side!
+Still needs that redesign.
+I said I would eventually switch it over to CCS and DIVs, maybe it will happen by 2020 heh.
+Ooops, it's that year now.

 Well that's all from me for now, thanks for touring Monsterland.
 Come back soon because they'll be more to see later!